ivaltryek/configuration-readme/azure-devops-ci-cd-guide/README.md

     <img src="./assets/cd-task-three-three.png">

 ### 🏁 At this point CD Pipeline configuration is done.
-For how to create pipleines as per your needs you may have to look up the examples.
+For how to create pipelines as per your needs you may have to look up the examples.